DePasqualeOrg/three-immersive-controls/README.md

 # Three.js Immersive Controls

-This project is still in early development, and contributions and suggestions are welcome.

 - Immersive (VR) functionality
   - Movement and rotation with VR controllers (move with left thumbstick, rotate with right thumbstick)
   - Object selection with VR controllers (`A` button or trigger)